Skip to main content

 • Each API key is tied to a specific user account

-• The key inherits all permissions from that user account
+• The key inherits permissions from that user account

 • Keys only provide access to resources and actions the user can already perform in the platform